-“Coal inertia” remains strong while renewables pipeline accelerates in Asia Pacific, our latest Clean Power Additions Ranking finds
+“Coal inertia” remains strong while renewables pipeline accelerates in Asia Pacific

 In the latest quarterly release of the IHS Markit Clean Power Additions Ranking (CPAR) for Asia Pacific, renewables have further accelerated in the region.
 However, fossil fuel plants remain prominent and may jeopardize governments' climate ambitions as US President Joe Biden hosts a global Leaders Summit on Climate on Earth Day 2021, with many Asian leaders attending.